schettino72/makeup/README.md

 You can add your own processor by registering it.
-For example the built-in markdown processor is resgistred like this:
+For example the built-in markdown processor is registered like this:

    Makeup.PROCESSOR_MAP['md'] = function(data) { return markdown.toHTML(data);};